 However, in a separate clinical trial, 6% more patients on bupropion than placebo experienced sexual dysfunction.

-It appears inconclusive whether or not bupropion causes sexual side effects based on the current state of the research.
 Many prescription antidepressants conclusively cause sexual side effects, so bupropion appears to be superior in this regard.

-Is The Brand-Name Version More Effective?
+Is The Brand-Name Version Better?

 As we've mentioned previously, the brand name version of bupropion is called Wellbutrin.
-Patients are often curious about whether one or the other is more effective.

 We would recommend that patients speak with their doctor about bupropion rather than Wellbutrin.

 An extensive medical review published in 2019 compared the effectiveness of branded and generic versions of drugs, and found them to be equally effective on average.
-This suggests that bupropion should be equally effective to Wellbutrin, but may be cheaper.

 Does Bupropion Interact With Alcohol?

-Bupropion may negatively interact with alcohol if the alcohol is consumed at high doses.
-Bupropion’s FDA label mentions that patients who consume high amounts of alcohol should speak with their doctor prior to taking the medication, and that patients consuming high amounts of alcohol that abruptly stop while using bupropion may be at higher risk for severe side effects such as seizure.
+Bupropion’s FDA label mentions that patients who consume high amounts of alcohol should speak with their doctor prior to taking the medication, and that patients consuming high amounts of alcohol who abruptly stop while using bupropion may be at higher risk for severe side effects such as seizures.

 The amount of drinks categorized as “high” is not described on the label.